 The difference that your project is making What are we looking for?
-That the project is addressing a specific need for serving or Veteran Armed Forces families, and that it will Be able to make a significant difference to people's lives Be able to show that the grant will have longer term sustainable benefits that will have an ongoing legacy after the end of the grant What do you need to show What your project would do us?
-How this would help specific Armed Forces communities How people from Armed Forces communities have shaped this project or service; and how you know that they will use it How many people this is likely to help, and what difference this will make What the long-term benefits will be?
+That the project is addressing a specific need for a specific group of people within the Armed Forces community and that it will: Be able to make a significant difference to people's lives • Be able to show that the grant will have longer term sustainable benefits that will have an ongoing legacy after the end of the grant What do you What your project would do need to show How this would help specific Armed Forces communities us?
+How people from Armed Forces communities have shaped this project or service; and how you know that they will use it How many people this is likely to help, and what difference this will make What the long-term benefits will be?

 Delivery of your project What are we looking for?
 That you have the skills and experience to run your project; and that the approach to running your project would be likely to lead to the long-term legacy that you are seeking to bring about.
-What do you need to show That your organisation is well run and well managed us?
-That you'll be able to start your grant activity quicky That you can keep people on your project safe That you will deliver your project in line with our ethical values That your budget is accurate and well-costed Why your project offers good value for money Whether you will be working with others to achieve your aims, and how you will do this How you will measure the impact of your project Your plans to ensure a long-term legacy of your work that will continue after the end of the grant
+What do you need to show us?
+That your organisation is well run and well managed That you'll be able to start your grant activity quickly That you can keep people on your project safe That you will deliver your project in line with our ethical values That your budget is accurate and well-costed Why your project offers good value for money Whether you will be working with others to achieve your aims, and how you will do this How you will measure the impact of your project Your plans to ensure a long-term legacy of your work that will continue after the end of the grant